Heat Pump Pricing Index

 Cost overview

 Austin homes are typically all-electric or have aging AC + gas furnace setups.
 Climate zone 2A means cooling load drives sizing — most homes in the metro need a 3–4 ton system.
-Austin Energy customers can stack a $1,400 utility rebate on top of the federal $2,000 tax credit, bringing typical net cost to $7,000–$11,800.
+Austin Energy customers can claim a $1,400 utility heat pump rebate; income-qualified households may also stack Texas HEEHRA where the program is open, bringing typical net cost into the $9,000–$13,800 range (or lower with HEEHRA).

 Below is a typical breakdown for a whole-home replacement.
 Your actual quote will vary based on home size, ductwork condition, electrical panel capacity, and which contractor you choose.
 We recommend getting at least three quotes — pricing variance between installers in Austinis often 20–30% for an identical system.